 The last entry on the fifth row (the 11.10m accuracy for the terrain generated by the complex model) is a little misleading since generated terrain is more accurate than the claimed accuracy of the ground-truth it is being compared with.
 This figure is a statement about the accuracy of the ground-truth, instead of the other way around.

-Figs.3 and 4 show the terrain generated by the perspective and the full SPOT models, respectively.
-Fig. 4 can be regarded as the ground truth.
-Since the area covered by the stereo pair is rather large (about $60 \text{km} \times 60 \text{km}$), the terrain relief is shown only for a 1024×1024 sub-image and has been considerably exaggerated compared to the horizontal dimensions.
-We have not included the terrain generated by the linear pushbroom model because it is visually indistinguishable from that generated by the full model (Fig. 4).
+Figs. 4 and 5 show the terrain generated by the perspective and the full SPOT models, respectively.
+Fig. 5 can be regarded as the ground truth.
+In all these figures, the Pacific Ocean has been independently set to have an elevation of 0.
+Also, since the area covered is rather large (about $60 \text{km} \times 60 \text{km}$), the terrain relief has been considerably exaggerated compared to the horizontal dimensions.
+We have not included the terrain generated by the linear pushbroom model because it is visually indistinguishable from that generated by the full model (Fig. 5).

-Fig. 3 illustrates the distortion introduced when a partially perspective projection is modeled by a fully perspective camera.
-In order to understand this distortion better, the following experiment was conducted.
+Fig. 4 illustrates the distortion introduced when a partially perspective projection is modeled by a fully perspective camera.
+In order to better understand this distortion, the following experiment was conducted.

-Using the full pushbroom model parametrized to an actual orbit and ephemeris data, and an artificial terrain model, a set of ground to image correspondences were computed, one such ground control point being computed every 120 pixels.
+Using the full pushbroom model parameterized to an actual orbit and ephemeris data, and an artificial terrain model, a set of ground to image correspondences were computed, one such ground control point being computed every 120 pixels.
 This gave a 51×51 grid of ground-control points covering approximately 6000×6000 pixels.
 Next, these ground control points were used to instantiate the linear pushbroom model using the algorithm of section 3.
 In this